 8.We believe that metropolitan walking trails design new experiences for everyone.

 9.We believe that the suburbs of the metropolises of the world share common features.
 Multicultural suburbs are a matrix of our future societies.

 10.We believe that it is the responsibility of city centres to take note of the immense and beautiful body of their metropolitan areas, in order to put together a common metropolitan culture.

 11.We believe in a world community of metropolitan walkers and trail designers, harbingers of an anti-bullshit revolution.

 (MT Manifesto – Edited November 2016)

-InspiralLondon grows out of Decentrederspace artistic experiments in Marseille and is inspired by the GR2013 project – a semi-urban footway created by local artist collective, for the European Capital of Culture 2013.
-From 2015 to end 2017 we are creating a novel walking experience for London; a metropolitan trail that spirals from a central point within the heart of London.
+InspiralLondon grows out of Decentrederspace artistic experiments in Marseille (2012-2013) and is inspired by the GR2013 project – a semi-urban footway created by local artist collective, for the European Capital of Culture 2013.
+From 2015 to end 2017 we have been creating a novel walking experience for London; a metropolitan trail that spirals out from a central point within the heart of London.